Medicare Late-Enrollment Penalties

-The Medicare Part D late-enrollment penalty may apply if you don’t sign up when you’re first eligible and don’t have other creditable prescription drug coverage for 63 or more days in a row.
+The Medicare Part D late-enrollment penalty may apply if you don’t sign up when you’re first eligible and don’t have other creditable prescription drug coverage for 63 or more days in a row after your initial enrollment period is over.
 Creditable prescription drug coverage is other drug coverage that’s expected to pay as much, on average, as standard Medicare Part D coverage.
 Because this coverage is optional, this Medicare penalty doesn’t apply unless and until you decide you want this coverage.

 If qualify for the Extra Help (Low-Income Subsidy) program, you generally won’t have to pay a late-enrollment penalty for Medicare Part D.

 To avoid the Medicare penalty, make sure your prescription coverage is creditable if you’re not enrolled in a Medicare Part D Prescription Drug Plan.
 Your plan should notify you every year whether your coverage is creditable.